mjkzy/vscode-gsc-ultimate/README.md

 # vscode-gsc

-A Visual Studio Code extension that adds language support for `.GSC` and `.GSH` scripts used in Call of Duty games.
-The extension supports all games, but is primarily focusing on CoD Ghosts and on.
-This is **NOT** a GSC compiler!
+A Visual Studio Code extension that adds language support for `.GSC` and `.GSH` files used for ingame scripting on Call of Duty games.
+The extension supports all COD games, but is primarily focusing on Call of Duty: 4 and on.
+This is **NOT** a GSC compiler and is [a extension used in Visual Studio Code!](https://marketplace.visualstudio.com/items?itemName=mjkzy.vscode-gsc-ultimate)

-_This is a heavily modified fork of [vscode-cod-gsc](https://github.com/eyza-cod2/vscode-cod-gsc)._
+_This is a modified fork of [vscode-cod-gsc](https://github.com/eyza-cod2/vscode-cod-gsc)._

 > [!WARNING]
 > This extension is still in development.
 For current functionality, check the [List of Features](#list-of-features).